 How you should select a scheme that offers appropriate benefits

-You should first ensure that the medical scheme is registered in terms of the medical act.
-You should keep in mind that the addresses, telephone numbers and names of the registered medical scheme are usually published on the medical scheme council website.
+When you select a scheme, first ensure that the medical scheme is registered in terms of the Medical Schemes Act.
+The addresses, telephone numbers and names of the registered medical scheme appear on the medical scheme council website.

-For general information, the list of all registered medical scheme is published in a government Gazette annually.
+For general information, the list of all registered medical schemes is published in a government Gazette annually.
 You should request information about exclusions, benefits, limitations and contributions.
-If you are employing the services of an agent, you should ensure that the agent is registered by the medical council scheme.
-Ask for proof of accredited on with the medical scheme in order to ascertain that the agent is accredited.
+If you are using an agent, you should ensure that the Council for Medical Schemes has registered the broker.
+Ask for proof of accreditation from the broker or the Council.

 To avail yourself in a financial position, you should request for the latest annual report and financial statements of the medical scheme.
 Select your benefit option according to your finances and according to your healthcare needs.
 To make an informed choice, obtain the rules of the scheme thus you will be able to verify all the relevant information.
 In case of any change of your medical scheme contribution or benefits, you will be notified through a written notice.

-If you are more than 35 years of age and you have never joined another scheme, you will be imposed with a late joiner penalty.
-If your employer is the one who pays your scheme contributions, he will be given a written notice that when he fails to pay the contributions on a stipulated date, your membership will be cancelled.
+If you are more than 35 years of age and you have never joined another scheme, a late joiner penalty will apply.
+If your employer is the one who pays your scheme contributions, supply a written notice to that effect.
+This is so that if he fails to pay the contributions by the due date, your membership will still stand.